Nigel DeCoopman, Program Assistant

 Janos Pasztor (a Hungarian and a Swiss citizen) is Carnegie Council senior fellow and executive director of the Carnegie Climate Governance Initiative (C2G).

-He has over 35 years of work experience in the areas of energy, environment, climate change, and sustainable development.
+He has four decades of work experience in the areas of energy, environment, climate change, and sustainable development.
 Before taking up his current assignment he was UN assistant secretary-general for climate change in New York under Secretary-General Ban Ki-moon.

 Earlier, he was acting executive director for conservation (2014) and policy and science director (2012-2014) at WWF International.
 He directed the UNSG’s Climate Change Support Team (2008-2010) and later was executive secretary of the UNSG’s High-level Panel on Global Sustainability (2010-2012).
 In 2007 he directed the Geneva-based UN Environment Management Group (EMG).
 During 1993-2006 he worked, and over time held many responsibilities at the Climate Change Secretariat (UNFCCC), initially in Geneva and later in Bonn.